Bricktech2000/Notes/README.md

 ## Taking Notes

 Notes are a way to have quick access to lots of relevant information.
-We don't care about the notes themselves, we care about the information.
+We don't care about the notes themselves; we care about the information.

 During lectures, don't take notes for U-S-E information: